Make your Python code fly at transonic speeds!¶

 transonic which makes the associated

-code.
-By default and if the Python compiler is available, the files are
+By default and if the Python compiler is available, the produced files are compiled.

 There is also a function